Skip to content

 After confirming credentials work interactively, verify they are correctly configured in rConfig:

-1. Navigate to Device Credentials management interface
+1. Navigate to System Settings → Security & Access → Device Credentials

 2. Locate the credential set assigned to the device